Visual profiler for Python

 npm is required to build

 vprof from sources, clone this repository and execute

-python setup.py deps_install && python setup.py build_ui && python setup.py install
+python3 setup.py deps_install && python3 setup.py build_ui && python3 setup.py install

 To install just

 vprof dependencies, run

 <config> is a combination of supported modes: